MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 The **Manifest.XML** is the primary descriptor for metadata within the package, and provides the list/folder/item hierarchy, along with metadata for the items including references back to users and groups defined in the **UserGroupMap.XML** file.
 There may be more than one **Manifest.XML** file (which can be identified using different file names to uniquely identify them), and all are found by the import pipeline through references within the **SystemData.XML** file’s ManifestFile entries.

-The main requirements for **Manifest.XML** to be able to successfully import through the pipeline is that the Web Id and Document Library ID/List ID be consistent with the target location.
+The main requirements for Manifest.XML to successfully import through the pipeline are for the Web ID and Document Library ID/List ID be consistent with the target location.
 If a Web ID is used which doesn’t match the target location, errors will occur because the parent web for the import operation cannot be found.

 Likewise, an incorrect Document Library ID/List ID will prevent the importation into the target Document Library or List.
-IDs should never be reused within the same site collection, so same packages should not be imported to the same target site collection regardless of the destination web.
+Never reuse IDs within the same site collection, so same packages should not be imported to the same target site collection regardless of the destination web.

 For individual files and folders within the document library or list, their identifiers should be consistent between import events to the same location.
-Specifically, performing an import of a package generated from a file share would initially require generating new GUIDs for each file and folder, along with matching GUIDs for the list items that represent them.
+An import of a package generated from a file share would initially require generating new GUIDs for each file and folder, along with matching GUIDs for the list items that represent them.
 Therefore, performing a second import against the same target using the same package would keep the same IDs, but performing a second import against the same target using a new package for the same content would result in ID conflicts and import errors for all items in conflict.

-The package generated initially from a file share is effectively a form of record for the original generated IDs and can potentially be used as a reference for follow up package generation to prevent ID collisions when unintended, and to allow like IDs to ensure correct overwrite, deletion or move activities.
+The package generated initially from a file share is effectively a form of record for the original generated IDs and can potentially be used as a reference for follow up package generation to prevent ID collisions when unintended, and to allow like IDs to ensure correct overwrite, deletion, or move activities.

 ### Requirements.XML

 The **Requirements.XML** file is expected to be at the root of the Azure Blob Store Container defined by the CreateMigrationJob’s azureContainerManifestUri parameter.
 This optional file is validated using the constrained DeploymentRequirements.XSD, which has no change from current published [full 2013 package schema](https://docs.microsoft.com/sharepoint/dev/schema/content-migration-schemas).

-For file shares this is expected to normally include no child nodes under the root and as such can also be excluded from the package if not required, although a warning will be logged in this case.
+For file shares, this is expected to normally include no child nodes under the root and as such can also be excluded from the package if not required, although a warning will be logged in this case.

 ### RootObjectMap.XML

 The **RootObjectMap.XML** file is expected to be at the root of the Azure Blob Store Container defined by the CreateMigrationJob’s `azureContainerManifestUri` parameter.
 This required file is validated using the constrained **DeploymentRootObjectMap.XSD**, which has some limited changes from current published [full 2013 package schema](https://docs.microsoft.com/sharepoint/dev/schema/content-migration-schemas).
 The most common `RootObject` that will be included will be a single object of type List.
-The Id for this item should be the List Id for the target list, and the `ParentWebID` should match the Id of the parent target web containing this list in order for migration to be successful.
-The Id, WebUrl and Url values of this object must also match the related structure laid out in the **Manifest.XML** file.
+The ID for this item should be the List ID for the target list, and the `ParentWebID` should match the ID of the parent target web containing this list in order for migration to be successful.
+The ID, WebUrl, and Url values of this object must also match the related structure laid out in the **Manifest.XML** file.

 ### SystemData.XML

 The **SystemData.XML** file is expected to be at the root of the Azure Blob Store Container defined by the CreateMigrationJob’s `azureContainerManifestUri` parameter.
 This required file is validated using the constrained **DeploymentSystemData.XSD**, which has no change from current published [full 2013 package schema](https://docs.microsoft.com/sharepoint/dev/schema/content-migration-schemas).

-The `SchemaVersion` information is expected to reference the current Build and DatabaseVersion of the target farm, a Version of “15.0.0.0”, and the `SiteVersion` value is expected to always match the target site collection `UIVersion` (i.e. most commonly this will be “15”).
+The `SchemaVersion` information is expected to reference the current Build and DatabaseVersion of the target farm, a Version of “15.0.0.0”, and the `SiteVersion` value is expected to always match the target site collection `UIVersion` (that is, most commonly this will be “15”).
 Each **Manifest.XML** file for the package is expected to be listed in this file within the `ManifestFile` entries.

 The SystemObjects that define dependent objects that should remain immutable by the migration code should also be listed here to ensure correct behavior of the import operation.
 The following is an example of the common objects in the **SystemObjects.XML** file from a file share based import, noting that the IDs are expected to be different for each package, and the URLs may be different.